-How to Create Powerful Product Listings for Your E-Commerce Store
+Four Steps for Creating Powerful Product Listings for Your E-Commerce Store

-Sure, Amazon has a large piece of that pie (60% as of 2016) but smaller online retailers (especially the savvy ones) are still able to hold their own.
+Sure, Amazon has a large piece of that pie, but smaller online retailers (especially the savvy ones) can still hold their own.
 This is a good thing, as the average online shopper tends to be younger, wealthier, and perfectly happy to buy everything from wedding dresses to laundry detergent directly from their smartphones.

 When you’re shopping online, every product is virtual.
 As you’re trying to decide whether to click the “buy” button, you can’t pick things up, touch them, or try them on.
 This is why product listings have to be incredibly detailed and visual—retailers have to create the experience of the product for their customers through words and images.
 If a detail is missing or customers aren’t sure what you’re offering, they’ll go elsewhere to get what they need.

-There are a number of ways to overcome this issue.
-The first is to write full, richly detailed product descriptions for each item you’re selling.
+There are a few ways to overcome this issue.
+The first is to write complete, richly detailed product descriptions for each item you’re selling.
 Include sizing charts, buying guides, measurements, materials, and up-to-date information about each brand and designer.
-Include an explicit title, the brand, the condition the product is in, key features, the size, the materials, and anything else that might be relevant to a customer.
+Include a clear title, the brand, the condition the product is in, key features, the size, the materials, and anything else that might be relevant to a customer.

 For example, if you sell apparel, find some people to model the clothing.
-If you sell skateboards, images of the wheels spinning or decks flying through the air will catch a customer’s eye.
-Add some lifestyle imagery so your customers can see not only what you’re selling, but how it will improve their lives.
-If you have to hire a professional to get the kind of images that will sell, then do it—now is not the time to rely on grainy shots from your iPhone.
+If you sell skateboards, images of the wheels spinning or decks flying will catch a customer’s eye.
+Add some lifestyle imagery so your customers can see not only what you’re selling but how it will improve their lives.
+If you must hire a professional to get the kind of images that will sell, then do it—now is not the time to rely on grainy shots from your iPhone.

 - Many studies have shown that well-crafted bullet points will increase sales